 The installation moves along at a pretty brisk clip, so I recommend deciding in advance where you want your security system components to live.

-- Entry sensors: These are the sensors that guard your doors and windows.
-Think of them like motion detectors.
+• Entry sensors: These are the sensors that guard your doors and windows.
+They let you know when something opens or closes.
 During setup, you need to name each of them, so it will help move things along if you already know that you want one on the front door, one on the back door, and one on the kids’ bedroom window.

 You can practice placing sensors.
 You need to line up the magnets, so if you check it out in advance (and even mark the placement for later reference), you’ll be all set when it’s time to activate them and stick them up for real.